Divorce, What’s Islam’s take?

 I don’t know about other religions, I am not even properly educated enough to talk about or represent my own religion.
 Therefore I have done some online browsing for the proper rules of divorce as per Islam.

-here that proper justifications for a divorce could be sterility of either the husband or the wife, either one of them is terminally ill which is negatively affecting his spouse’s life to an unbearable extreme, or the husband could simply be abusive and impossible to live with.
+It says here that proper justifications for a divorce could be sterility of either the husband or the wife, either one of them is terminally ill which is negatively affecting his spouse’s life to an unbearable extreme, or the husband could simply be abusive and impossible to live with.

 Nonetheless, the drawbacks of divorce cannot be ignored since it has a negative impact on the husband financially, it may cause the wife to suffer both emotionally and financially and could leave her an easy victim to sin, and finally its effect on the children is dramatic!
 Therefore, it should be limited to cases where the marriage reaches a dead-end.